-- Vice President for Faculty Affairs Faculty members may contact the Vice President for Faculty Affairs to discuss reasonable accommodations. - Human Resources provides departmental staff with information on understanding the Americans with Disabilities Act (ADA) and works with departments on reasonable accommodations for specific staff employees, to include building access.
+- ADA Coordinator Office Students, staff, and faculty can contact the ADA Coordinator for assistance with accommodations or to report a barrier. - Vice President for Faculty Affairs Faculty members may contact the Vice President for Faculty Affairs to discuss reasonable accommodations. - Human Resources provides departmental staff with information on understanding the Americans with Disabilities Act (ADA) and works with departments on reasonable accommodations for specific staff employees, to include building access.

-ATTACHMENT 4: EMERGENCY COORDINATION WITH CAMPUS AND TEACHING SITE LOCATIONS
+ATTACHMENT 4: EMERGENCY COORDINATION WITH BRANCH CAMPUS AND TEACHING SITES

-Texas A&M University has extended academic, research, and/or clinical operations at campus and teaching sites throughout the State and overseas.
-As such, these campus and teaching sites are exposed to various hazards.
+Texas A&M University has extended academic, research, and/or clinical operations at branch campus and teaching sites throughout the State and overseas.
+As such, these branch campus and teaching sites are exposed to various hazards.
 While some hazards are common to all sites, some hazards may be specific to a location.
 Likewise, each site has different demographics, organizational structures, and response capabilities.
-Some of these campus and teaching sites have substantial operations, facilities, and personnel.
+Some of these branch campus and teaching sites have substantial operations, facilities, and personnel.
 The following sites maintain their own emergency operations plans that meet the needs for the respective campus sites.

-The campus and teaching sites include:
+The branch campus and teaching sites include:

 - Texas A&M University at Galveston

 - Texas A&M University at Qatar

 - Texas A&M University School of Law Ft.
 Worth

 - The Higher Education Center at McAllen

 - The Bush School in Washington, DC

 - Mays Business School at City Centre, Houston

 - The Texas A&M Health Science Center

-- Bryan/College Station
+- o Bryan/College Station

 - Corpus Christi

-- Dallas
+- o Dallas

 - Houston

 - Kingsville

-- McAllen
+- o McAllen

 - Round Rock

-- Temple